| The Global SoS Network

 MIT Professor Thomas Malone does state that in the end, we will probably make choices that save the Earth.
 This means that focusing the collective intelligence towards the meeting of habitat SDGs 13 and 14, should be given the highest priority.
 And considering that the UN weather agency found 2016 to be the hottest year ever -a record that was broken by a significant margin in 2023- the Affordable and Clean Energy-seeking SDG 7 should pioneer the way towards sustainability.

-If the machinery of government is to deliver predictable results consistently, then starting from school-age, the national population should learn and know how to 'operate' it correctly, something that brings importance to know-what, know-why and know-who.
-Thus macroergonomically speaking, citizens should acquire tacit and explicit knowledge of the task at hand, as they meet the stress-releasing operational needs of the mechanisms that make the overall democratic system work in their behalf.
+If the machinery of government is to deliver predictable results consistently, then starting from school age, the population should learn and know how to 'operate' it correctly, thus eliminating the GHE that has had an enormous global cost for human society.
+This brings importance to know-what, know-why and know-who.
+Macroergonomically speaking, citizens should acquire tacit and explicit knowledge of the task at hand, as they meet the stress-releasing operational needs of the mechanisms that make the overall democratic system work in their behalf.
 There should be no doubt that there is work involved.
-Democracy is always a work in progress in need of tending, but the tending task is not being done by the citizens of the world.
+Democracy is always a work in progress in need of tending, but the GHE has impeded most citizens of the world from carrying out the task.
 And although the task is intermittent, it is also eternal.

-In favor of streamlining the collective intelligence and place the SDGs on track in a cost effective way and on time, CASoS methods engineering prescribes that whenever constituents around the world identify a conflict that affects them, they would first self-organize.
-By employing their permanent role as stakeholders in voluntary ad-hoc participatory action research (PAR) for Best Democratic Practice (BDP) for resolving the conflict at hand, they would meet to deliberate with family members, friends, neighbours, co-workers or peers, or even with new acquaintances.
-It is at this time that AI comes in handy for insights into the problem at hand, and in spite of the scarily complicated, hi-tech and expensive-sounding names, the streamlining of collective intelligence is refreshingly simple, very convenient, and surprisingly economic.
+In favour of streamlining the collective intelligence and place the SDGs on track in a cost effective way and on time, CASoS methods engineering prescribes that whenever constituents around the world identify a conflict that affects them, they would first self-organize.
+By employing their role as stakeholders in voluntary ad-hoc Best Democratic Practice (BDP) teams for resolving the conflict at hand, they would meet to deliberate with family members, friends, neighbours, co-workers or peers, or even with new acquaintances.
+It is at this time that AI comes in handy for insights into the immediate problem, and in spite of the scarily complicated, hi-tech and expensive-sounding names, the streamlining of collective intelligence is refreshingly simple, very convenient, and surprisingly economic.
+And not to worry, each citizen is perfectly capable of going it alone.

 a pen, a sheet of paper, an envelope, and a postage stamp.

-Some national and other legislatures, and a few NGOs, usually promote BDP under 'Write to Your Legislator' and 'Write to Your Member of Parliament' motifs.
-While social and political scientists may deal with the psychological aspects of the know-why and know-who, CASoS methods engineering and business-system analysis techniques are the way to go for the know-what and know-how of keeping the task simple, convenient and economic, while maintaining transparent communication between the contacting constituent, and the responding legislator.
+Some national and other legislatures, as well as a few NGOs, usually promote BDP under the motifs of 'Write to Your Legislator' and 'Write to Your Member of Parliament.
+While social and political scientists may deal with the psychological aspects of the know-why and know-who, CASoS methods engineering and business-system analysis techniques are the way to go for the know-what and know-how of keeping the task simple, convenient and economic, while maintaining transparent communication between the contacting constituent and the responding legislator.
 No one wants legislative offices flooded with handwritten and typed or printed constituent correspondence.

 How can people and computers be connected so that -collectively- they can act more intelligently than any individuals, groups, or computers have ever done before?